hugomilan/tlmbht/vte/generalDiffusion/1D/LineNode/README.txt

     1.2) Heat equation validation: ./tlmbht cheat1Li.tlm
     1.3) Pennes equation validation: ./tlmbht cpennes1Li.tlm

 2) Open and run the Octave/Matlab script.
 The script will load the results, plots numerical and analytical results, and show differences and percentage errors.
-Open and run the following scripts accordingly to what you want to validate (if you script does not run, try 'clear all' to delete everything from your environment):
+Open and run the following scripts accordingly to what you want to validate (if the script does not run, try 'clear all' to delete everything from your environment):
     2.1) Diffusion equation validation: vdiff1Li.m
     2.2) Heat equation validation: vheat1Li.m
     2.3) Pennes equation validation: vpennes1Li.m